KDE/documentation-docs-labplot-org/source/contribution/contribution.rst

 Documentation
 ##############

-The text of the documentation can be found on: ...
-The documentation is writting in the restructured text format: https://www.sphinx-doc.org/en/master/
+The source of the documentation can be found on: https://invent.kde.org/marmsoler/labplotdocumentation.git The documentation is writting in the reStructuredText format: https://www.sphinx-doc.org/en/master/

 .. _contribution_programming: